 The symposium organizer must be a current VSS member, but invited speakers are not required to be VSS members.
 All speakers are required to register for the meeting.
 Submitting a symposium proposal and/or speaking in a symposium does not prevent you from submitting an abstract for a talk or poster presentation at VSS.

 Organizers must ensure that all speakers are committed to participating in the symposium before submitting a proposal, and organizers must also ensure that speakers have not agreed to participate in more than one symposium.
-In the case of a symposium talk with more than one author, the first author must present the work.
-Proposals will be evaluated by the VSS Board of Directors using a variety of criteria including scientific merit and timeliness, theoretical innovation and/or breadth, methodological innovation and/or diversity, and overlap (less being better) with the regular program.
-Symposia often benefit from a diversity of perspective and institutional affiliations.
-Proposals from young investigators are encouraged.
+If a symposium talk has more than one author, it must be presented by the first author.
+For each speaker, please provide up to three references to published articles relevant to the proposed talk.